GunesYurdakul/gan-vae-zero-shot/README.md

 #### Usage

-Simple CGAN model with 8 Gaussians dataset(default) can be run using the code below:
+VAE model with fashion-mnist dataset(default) can be run using the code below:

     $  python3 VAE.py --dataset fashion-mnist --encoding-vector-size 2 --remove-label 3 --few-shot 4

 For different settings you can type: